Photo courtesy of Martin Riese

 “Where there’s enough water, and it hasn’t been stolen, it needs to be sustainably sourced.
 That’s very, very important to me,” he says.
 “And I have a strong belief that eventually, the American consumer will say, ‘I want to know where my water is coming from.’”

 Water contains zero calories, zero carbs, zero grams of protein, and zero fat.
 It has no organic nutrients, but it can have trace minerals.
-Spend time with those in the fine water industry, and it will be mere minutes before you hear about total dissolved solids (TDS) levels, which represent exactly what they sound like: the total concentration of substances in water, which can affect the flavor.
+Spend time with those in the fine water industry, and it will likely be mere minutes before you hear about total dissolved solids (TDS) levels, which represent the total concentration of substances in water and can affect the flavor.
 Typically, these substances include calcium, magnesium, sodium, and potassium cations and carbonate, hydrogencarbonate, chloride, sulfate, and nitrate anions.
 Much like terroir with wine, water can draw out these substances (and, some argue, its taste) from its surrounds.
 Generally, the higher the TDS level, the “harder” and “harsher” the water is considered.

 In 2003, a panel of testers came together for the World Health Organization to determine what they deemed “Guidelines for Drinking-Water Quality.”
 Any water with less than 300 milligrams of TDS per liter is considered “excellent,” while anything greater than 1,200 TDS per liter was deemed “unacceptable.”
 FIJI Water, sourced from an ancient aquifer and known for its smooth taste, thanks to its 93 mg/l of silica, has a TDS of 222 mg.
 Hildon, which has a Royal Warrant for supplying water to Queen Elizabeth II and Buckingham Palace, has a TDS of 312 mg/l.
 On and on it goes, all the way up to Roi, which originates in Rogaška Slatina, Slovenia, holds the world’s title for the most magnesium-rich water, and has a dizzying TDS of 7,481 mg/l.
 (It tastes astoundingly metallic—almost as if you swallowed a filling.)
 Pairing water with your meal, instead of wine?
 Anything with a TDS of 800 can be treated like a red, while lower-TDS waters are more like whites.